COVID-19 Symptom: Cough

 A COVID-19 cough is one of the most frequent symptoms of a coronavirus infection.
 In general, respiratory symptoms such as a cough and shortness of breath are some of the early and more frequent symptoms of a COVID infection.
 1

 As there are many variants of COVID, the symptoms may vary according to the variant you’ve been infected with.
-The Omicron variant of COVID-19 often manifests in the upper airway tract, so the cough may sound quite different than with the other variants.
-Especially for younger children, their COVID cough may sound like a barking cough, which sounds a bit like the sound that a seal makes.
+The Omicron variant of COVID-19 often manifests in the upper airway tract, so the cough may sound quite different than the other variants.
+Especially for younger children, their COVID cough may sound like a barking cough, which sounds a bit like a seal's sound.
 4 5

 How long does COVID-19 cough last?